truebelief/CutPursuit/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## References

+If you use this repository, please cite the following paper:
 @Article{landrieu2017cut,
 title={Cut pursuit: Fast algorithms to learn piecewise constant functions on general weighted graphs}, author={Landrieu, Loic and Obozinski, Guillaume},